TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

 The zero detect circuit was also moved so that it takes its input from the bus instead of the ALU outputs.
 This allows the Z flag to be set on non-ALU operations like register loads and transfers.

+The new control lines, plus the lines for the planned expansion of the flags capabilities required the use of the remaining microcode EEPROM slots.
+The system now contains four ROMs with a total of thirty two control lines.

 ## Future